 John Astin- Member has appeared in hundreds of TV shows and over 30 movies.
 He is probably best known for the roles of Gomez Addams on The Addams Family, Evil Roy Slade, the Riddler and other similarly eccentric comedic characters.
 Astin received an Academy Award nomination for Prelude, a short film that he wrote, produced and directed.
 He was nominated for an Ace Award for his work on Tales from the Crypt and received an Emmy nomination for the cartoon voice of Gomez on ABC-TV’s The Addams Family.
 He has also toured the one-man play Edgar Allan Poe: Once Upon a Midnight.
 Originally from Baltimore, Astin returned to his roots and currently teaches method acting and directing in the Theater Arts and Studies Department at Johns Hopkins University, his alma mater.

-Steve Duffy-Member is currently Executive Vice President of the Whiting-Turner Contracting Company.
+Steve Duffy-Member is retired as the Executive Vice President of the Whiting-Turner Contracting Company.
 G.W.C.
 Whiting and LeBaron Turner founded The Whiting-Turner Contracting Company in 1909 on the belief that integrity, engineering talent, and a dedication to their customers would make the very best in the construction industry.
 For more than a century, their success and reputation in the marketplace have been testaments to their wisdom.
 Whiting-Turner is one of the fastest growing construction firms in the nation.
 Whiting-Turner works with premier architects and consultants from across the nation and around the world on some of the most intriguing and technically demanding projects being designed and built.
 Construction professionals are exposed to the very latest trends, building systems and construction methods on projects such as hospitals, life sciences laboratories, data centers, performing arts facilities, university sports facilities, and lifestyle centers.